maxADeVisser/Control_computer_with_motion_capture/README.md

 # IDS---Spring-2021---Hand-In-2
-# Hand vs mouse is a porgram that allows for hands free control of your computer
+# Hand vs mouse is a program that allows for hands free control of your computer

 ## Usage
 Make sure you have MediaPipe, PyAtuoGUI and OpenCV installed.